Zombie Driver

 Zombie Driver is a vehicular combat video game.
 Set in a zombie apocalypse environment, a chemical accident/secret government project has turned the inhabitants of a city into shambling, aggressive opponents.
 The player must undertake various missions to rescue stranded civilians, slaughter zombies and unlock/upgrade various vehicles.

 It was later released as Zombie Driver HD on the Xbox 360, PlayStation 3 and Ouya game consoles and Steam, and on Xbox One as Zombie Driver: Ultimate Edition.
 A Nintendo Switch version was released as Zombie Driver: Immortal Edition.
 A PlayStation 4 version of the same name was released on August 14, 2020.

 Reception

+Zombie Driver received average reviews upon release.
+Critics noted the game for its repetitiveness, untapped potential, and length.
+"Good fun until the novelty wears off.
+Which doesn't take that long, sadly." reviewed Total PC Gaming.
+The game has a Metacritic score of 60 and a user score of 6.2.

+Zombie Driver HD received similar middling reviews upon its release for the first time on consoles.
+Gamingnexus compared the gameplay to a "cross between Grand Theft Auto 2 and Choplifter." and praised it for its cheap price point.
+The game has a Metacritic score of 62/100 and a user score of 5.1/10 on the Xbox 360 platform.
+The steam version holds a 'very positive' user rating from over 2,514 reviews.

+Zombie Driver: Immortal Edition reviewed well on its Nintendo Switch release in 2019.
+Switch Player commended the game for its longevity; "this petrol-fueled indie hit has aged extremely well, delivering a healthy mix of speed, blood and apocalyptic destruction." and favorably calling it a "tour de force of vehicular undead destruction."
+Even in its most uptodate form the game is still criticized for its repetitive nature, Cogconnected notes "Zombie Driver is bad.
+In almost every conceivable way."